denvaar/liveview_examples/docs/presentation/live_view_talk.md

+[Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) is an exciting new way to build interactive, real-time web apps.
+I want to share a few example web apps I've created using LiveView and explain how these apps work.

 ### Motivation

-Phoenix LiveView is an exciting new way to build interactive, real-time web apps.

 Traditionally, the only way to write web apps that are highly interactive has been by using JavaScript, along with the help of a library or framework such as React, Angular, or Vue.
 These technologies are very powerful, and developers can use them to create complex web applciations.